Ympact/flux-icons/README.md

 #### Source directories

+The source directories specify where the script can find the outline and solid/filled versions of the icons you want to build.
 In case the vendor uses a prefix or suffix for the icons, we want to configure it here to determine the basename of the icon and make them more accessible in flux.
 For both source directories (outline and solid), an optional `filter` callback can be defined to indicate whether a file in the directory should be used as outline or solid respectively.